Iowa Tribe of Kansas and Nebraska

 The Iowa Tribe of Kansas and Nebraska is one of two federally recognized tribes of Iowa people.
 The other is the Iowa Tribe of Oklahoma.

-They hold an annual Indian movie night and a powwow every September.
+They hold an annual powwow every September.

 Reservation

 The Iowa Reservation is located in Richardson County in southeastern Nebraska and Brown and Doniphan Counties in northeastern Kansas.
 It spans 1500 acre of checkerboard lands, alternating between tribal and non-Native ownership.

 Government

 The Iowa Tribe of Kansas and Nebraska is headquartered in White Cloud, Kansas.
 The tribe is governed by a five-member council.
 The current administration is as follows.